Jabor047/Competitions/README.md

 # Competitions
-Contains Code for various competitions I have participated in
+Contains Code for various Deep Learning and Machine Learning competitions I have participated in.
+The Deep Learning Challenges were mainly CV and CNN projects while the machine learning projects involved data cleaning, analysis and machine learning alogrithims including but not limited to SVMs, logistic and linear regressions, and Random Forest

 # folders
 **Data Science Africa**